unifiedjs/unifiedjs.github.io/doc/learn/syntax-trees-with-typescript.md

 [`unist-util-visit`](https://github.com/syntax-tree/unist-util-visit#readme) takes a syntax tree, a [`Test`](https://github.com/syntax-tree/unist-util-is#use), and a callback.
 The callback will be called for each `Node` in the tree that passes the `Test`.

-For example if we want to increasing the heading level of all headings in a Markdown document:
+For example if we want to increasing the heading level of all headings in a markdown document:

 ```ts
 import remark from 'remark'